3liz/lizmap-documentation/source/publish/advanced_lizmap_config.rst

 .. note:: The use of this method must be in compliance with the licensing of external baselayers used (:ref:`lizmap-config-baselayers`).

 For OpenStreetMap baselayers, it is possible to use an XML file for GDAL to exploit the OpenStreetMap tile services.
-Its use is described in the GDAL documentation http://www.gdal.org/frmt_wms.html or in this blog post http://www.3liz.com/blog/rldhont/index.php?post/2012/07/17/OpenStreetMap-Tiles-in-QGIS
+Its use is described in the GDAL documentation http://www.gdal.org/frmt_wms.html or in this blog post http://www.3liz.com/blog/rldhont/index.php?post/2012/07/17/OpenStreetMap-Tiles-in-QGIS (beware, EPSG code should be 3857).

 By cons, if this layer has to replace an external baselayer, it must be accessible to QGIS-Server but should not be accessible to the user in Lizmap Web Client.
 So it must be hidden.
 See chapter :ref:`hide-layers`.

+With QGIS 2.18, you can solve this issue more simply by adding a TMS layer.

 Optimizing Lizmap
 =================